Jon Dahl Tomasson: Early coaching career

 Tomasson retired on 6 June 2011, and became assistant coach at Dutch club Excelsior.
 He became the club's head coach at the beginning of the 2013–14 season.
 His debut was a 2–2 Eerste Divisie draw at home to Helmond Sport, and he took the Rotterdam-based team to the last 16 of the KNVB Cup before losing 2–1 at home to PEC Zwolle on 17 December.

-Eredivisie side Roda JC Kerkrade sacked their head coach Ruud Brood on 15 December 2013, and signed Tomasson 11 days later, on a 31/2-year deal, effective 3 January.
+Eredivisie side Roda JC sacked their head coach Ruud Brood on 15 December 2013, and signed Tomasson eleven days later, on a 31/2-year deal, effective 3 January.
 He made his debut 15 days later in a 2–2 draw at his former club Heerenveen.
 After the second half of the season, which resulted in relegation, he was dismissed on 26 May 2014.

 On 19 June 2015, Tomasson was appointed as the new assistant manager of Vitesse.
 On 7 March 2016, he was appointed as an assistant coach of the Danish national team.
-During their 3.5 year working they duo qualified the Danish national team for the 2018 FIFA World Cup and the 2020 UEFA European Championship.
-The team did not loose a game for 3 years.
+During a 31/2-year tenure, he helped the Danish national team qualify for the 2018 FIFA World Cup and the 2020 UEFA European Championship.
+The team did not lose a game for three years.

-Malmö FF
+Malmö

-On 5 January 2020, Tomasson was appointed as the new manager of Swedish Allsvenskan side Malmö FF.
-He led the team to the 2020 Allsvenskan title in his first season with the club, winning Malmö FF its 21st Swedish Championship.
+On 5 January 2020, Tomasson was appointed as the new manager of Swedish Allsvenskan side Malmö.
+He led the team to the 2020 Allsvenskan title in his first season with the club, winning Malmö its 21st Swedish Championship.

-In his second season for Malmö FF he took the club to the group stage of Champions League after succeeding in four qualification rounds, including beating Rangers in the third round and Ludogorets Razgrad in the fourth.
-In December 2021, Tomasson and Malmō FF won their second consecutive Allsvenskan league title.
+In his second season with Malmö, he took the club to the group stage of Champions League after succeeding in four qualification rounds, including beating Rangers in the third round and Ludogorets Razgrad in the fourth.
+In December 2021, Tomasson and Malmö won their second consecutive Allsvenskan league title.
 On 30 December, he left by his own request.

 Blackburn Rovers

 On 14 June 2022, Tomasson was appointed as the new head coach of Blackburn Rovers.
 He signed a three-year deal at the club, stating: "I'm really proud and excited to be taking over as head coach of Blackburn Rovers – a club with a lot of tradition and also great ambition."
-On his debut on 30 July, the team won 1–0 at home to Queens Park Rangers with a long-range goal from Lewis Travis.
+In the club's first Championship match of the 2022–23 season, Blackburn won 1–0 at home to Queens Park Rangers with a long-range goal from Lewis Travis.
+Blackburn finished in 7th place in Tomasson's first season at the club, narrowly missing out on the playoffs for promotion to the Premier League due to goal difference.
+Tomasson left Blackburn by mutual consent in February 2024, being replaced as head coach by John Eustace.